railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

     web client and the GTK client at present (since early versions of 5.0).
     In earlier versions, the web client had fractionally greater functionality.

-    When you're changing the structure of your Open ERP installation (adding and removing modules, perhaps changing labels) you'll find the web client to be irritating because of its use of **caching**.
+    When you are changing the structure of your Open ERP installation (adding and removing modules, perhaps changing labels) you will find the web client to be irritating because of its use of **caching**.

     Caching speeds it all up by keeping a copy of data somewhere between the server